Fukushima Station (Fukushima): Station layout

 The station is separated into an east and a west section.
-Within the area after entering the ticket gates, the opposite sections of the station are accessible via a pedestrian tunnel that runs over the tracks.
+After entering the ticket gates, the opposite sections of the station are accessible via a pedestrian tunnel that runs over the tracks.
 Outside of the ticketed area, pedestrians must use a tunnel to access the opposite section.
 Cyclists and other vehicles must utilize the bridges to either the north or south of the station.

 All lines, except for the Abukuma Express Line and the Iizaka Line, are accessible through the main entrance of the East or West sections of the station.
 The Abukuma Express Line and the Iizaka Line have a separate entrance on the Northeast side of the station.

 The JR portion of the station uses one side platform, one island platform and one bay platform (with two bays) to serve a total of six tracks for regular trains, and two elevated island platforms for Shinkansen operations.
 The station has a Midori no Madoguchi staffed ticket office.
 The Abukuma Express Line and the Fukushima Kōtsū Iizaka Line share a single island platform.